“Anti-Glossary” of Contested Terms

-To critically reflect on terms used for writing
+To critically reflect on terms used in writing

-In the subfield of research with international students, scholars write in multiple languages and in different disciplines that use terms in a range of different ways.
+In the subfield of research with international students, scholars write in multiple languages and in different disciplines, using terms in various ways.
 Some terms may be current in some contexts, while they are being challenged and critiqued in others.
-This resource aims to explain how terms are being challenged and critiqued in the best, most critical and challenging, literature that we are aware of.
+This resource aims to explain how terms are being challenged and critiqued in the most critical and challenging literature that we are aware of.
 Italics indicate a consideration of particular relevance for writing about research with international students.

 We cannot always escape the use of problematic terms for meaningful communication, particularly for critique, but encourage researchers to engage reflexively with the terminology presented here.
 We are not recommending specific ‘preferred’ terms, but ask authors to think carefully about and, where necessary, specifically address the assumptions that underpin terminologies used.
-All definitions are necessarily partial and are currently based on the authors’ best understandings of the issues (as of 2022).
-We hope to develop this resource further with references and links to further reading in the future.
+All definitions are necessarily partial and up for debate.
+They also likely reflect the biases and limitations of its authors (Sylvie Lomer and Jenna Mittelmeier).

 We welcome contact from readers who have further additions or suggested changes for this resource.
 This is particularly as we recognise that challenges and terminologies are being constantly raised and new language should consistently be developed for more critical ideas.